andersm11/Bachelor_2023/README.md

 Image_Inpainting_Autoencoder_Decoder_v2_0.ipynb: Used for reconstruction with neural network

-data-z.py: Used to prepare for use in neural network
+data-z.py: Used to prepare data for use in neural network

 ## motion